Maryam-Afshari/Maryam-Afshari/README.md

 ### career
 I have been working as a researcher in Iran for 5 years.
 I was engaged in serious social sciences projects as well as giving consultants to students writing their thesis.
 Everything started from being chosen as the excellent thesis proposal by the medical university of Isfahan.
-My proposal was fully funded by the university and from there on I made my career as a freelance researcher.
-You can read the result of a couple of projects I was involved here : https://www.hindawi.com/journals/jdr/2018/9353858/ https://bmcwomenshealth.biomedcentral.com/articles/10.1186/s12905-020-00946-2 In my free time, I was a tour guide in my majestic home town Isfahan.
-Being a guide taught me about different cultures and improved my communication skills.
+My proposal was fully funded by the university.
+Afterwards, I made my career as a freelance researcher.
+You can read the result of a couple of projects I have done here: https://www.hindawi.com/journals/jdr/2018/9353858/ https://bmcwomenshealth.biomedcentral.com/articles/10.1186/s12905-020-00946-2 In meanwhile, I was a tour guide in my majestic home town; Isfahan.
+Being a guide taught me about different cultures and how to cope with diffrent people in diffrent situations.
-Being so passionate about research or getting insight from data, I soon explored Python and data science and since then have not stopped learning about it.
-After a boot camp in data science in Amsterdam, I am currently a data science aster student in Utrecht.
+In 2020 I did a boot camp in data science in Amsterdam and I am currently a data science master student in Utrecht.
 I am doing my thesis on "Building a deep network model to predict river discharge using meteorological forcing"

 <!--
 **Maryam-Afshari/Maryam-Afshari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.